-The foreign armed forces component only accounts for military personnel from the USAF, with the exception of a small adjustment made for other US service arms currently located in Harrogate and North Kesteven.
+The foreign armed forces component only accounts for military personnel and their dependents from the USAF, with the exception of a small adjustment made for other US service arms currently located in Harrogate and North Kesteven.
 Foreign armed forces that are not from the US are not accounted for as part of the special population as there are no data currently available.
 However, these are considered very small in number.

 United States Air Force (USAF) data